Are you curious about the "Insight" tab name?

 April 21, 2021

 A truly rare tub.
 They oriented the inside of the tub at an angle to offer more space for the user, and more surface area for bottles.
-Another interesting feature helps bathrooms have an airier feeling so a wall did not have to be built on the other edge of the tub.
-If this style was made after the late 1960s it would be news to me.
+This also helps bathrooms have a more spacious feeling.
+This style existed from the 1930s to the 1960s..
 Just to the left of the tub is a wall-hung toilet which helps with housekeeping.

 This homeowner was ready to rejuvenate the tub & tile.
-The acid resistant enamel on the tub had become worn, and the speckled tile was unattractive to him.
+In this case, enamel on the tub had become worn, and the speckled tile was unattractive to him.
 After reattaching the tile and the usual prep, he went with a color I call, "china white."

 6-24-21